qwc-services/qwc-services.github.io/src/QuickStart.md

 *Note*: If using the newer `docker compose` project, you need to write `docker compose up` instead of `docker-compose up` (and similarly for other `docker-compose` calls).

-*Note*: The sample `docker-compose-example.yml` uses `latest-lts` as image versions.
+*Note*: The sample `docker-compose-example.yml` uses `latest-YYYY-lts` as image versions.
 It is recommended to replace these with a fix version tag when deploying the application to prevent docker from automatically pulling new versions when the application is launched, which may be undesired.
 See [Keeping QWC services up to date](configuration/../configuration/ServiceConfiguration.md#upgrading).

 The map viewer will run on <http://localhost:8088/>.